 Step 4: Event Day

-Inspections: You should carry out at least one inspection during the event for medium size events and one inspection every 2 hours for large scale events.
+Inspections: H+S Onsite inspection may take place with GS 360.

+In addition to the inspection by GS360, inspections should be carried out regularly throughout the event by the event organiser.
+At large events, the inspections at 2 hour intervals.

-Team Meeting: For large and medium size events, team manager meetings should be scheduled during the event where the heads of each team plus one representative from each association such as police, fire brigade, ambulance service and the GS360 duty manager, come together and feedback events and/or issues in their area and solutions.
+Team Meeting: For the duration of large and medium size events, regular team manager meetings should be scheduled.
+The heads of each team, plus one representative from each association, such as police, fire brigade, ambulance service and the GS360 duty manager, should provide feedback including any issues arising in their area and provide solutions.
 Emergency issues should be dealt with immediately but updates reported at the meetings.

 Contact: The organisation’s event manager should be contactable by any team manager, association member and/ or GS360 duty manager at all times during the event and be available to assist/advise in the event of any serious emergencies.